Bujira/aws-kms-evm-signer/docs/STEP-BY-STEP.md

   }
 ```

-From this response, you can obtain your KMS `keyId` that identifies your new key (we are not dealing with, or worrying about, IAM users and permissions here).
+From this response, you can obtain your KMS keyId that identifies your new key (we are not dealing with, or worrying about, IAM users and permissions here).

 # 3. KMS DER-encoding
 Before we move on to the next steps, we should take a second to better understand what is going on.
 We have just created an asymmetric ECDSA key pair.
 KMS will now store our private key and by design we will not have access to this key, so every transaction signature will be done inside the KMS, meaning that each signature will be in DER-encoded format.
-Our public key is stored in DER-encoded format as well and, same as the signatures, cannot yet be interpreted in EVM transactions.
+Our public key is stored in DER-encoded format as well and same as the signatures, cannot yet be interpreted in EVM transactions.

 Therefore, we will make use of ASN.1 schemas to decode and interpret both the DER-encoded public key as well as the DER-encoded transaction signature.
 The schemas will work as shown below, taking a DER-encoded value and with the appropriate schema decoding it to a format that can be adapted (parsed or assembled) to be used in EVM transactions.
-After running through the schemas, the public key will be returned in raw format with the first byte indicating if it is a compressed or uncompressed key; the signature will return the R and S values, needed to create a valid EVM transaction, as we'll see soon.
+After running through the schemas, the public key will be returned in raw format with the first byte indicating if it is a compressed or uncompressed key; the signature will return the R and S values needed to create a valid EVM transaction, as we’ll see soon.

 ![decoding_kms_material](https://github.com/user-attachments/assets/cadb1d0f-7698-49ff-bc69-124878bb0b47)